MathewAlexander/web_similarity/README.md

 2.Web content cleaning : Clustering with sentence embeddings

-3. content similarity  : A naive implementation of Sentence Mover's Distance with Sentence embeddings
+3.content similarity  : A naive implementation of Sentence Mover's Distance with Sentence embeddings